wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 ####<a name="subheading16"></a>Bandwidth and operations per Blob
 You can read or write to a single blob at up to a maximum of 60 MB/second (this is approximately 480 Mbps which exceeds the capabilities of many client side networks (including the physical NIC on the client device).
 In addition, a single blob supports up to 500 requests per second.
 If you have multiple clients that need to read the same blob and you might exceed these limits, you should consider using a CDN for distributing the blob.

-For more information about target throughput for blobs, see [Azure Storage Scalability and Performance Targets](http://msdn.microsoft.com/zh-cn/library/azure/dn249410.aspx) on MSDN.
+For more information about target throughput for blobs, see [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets).

 ###Copying and Moving Blobs
 ####<a name="subheading17"></a>Copy Blob